-Not all third-party brand developers assign intellectual property rights to the companies that engage and pay for their branding services.
-While "branding" primarily concerns trademark law, there are often also copyrightable elements in graphical designs and stylisations that are owned by the original author of such works, unless assigned to the party that has engaged and paid for the work (either through a contemporaneous assignment or under the "work for hire" doctrine, if applicable).
+While uncommon, business owners need to keep in mind that not all third-party brand developers assign the intellectual property rights that they may have to the companies that engage and pay for their branding services.
+While "branding" primarily concerns trademark law, there are often also copyrightable elements in graphical designs and stylizations that are owned by the original author of such works, unless assigned to the party that has engaged and paid for the work (either through a contemporaneous assignment or under the "work for hire" doctrine, if applicable).

-Implied assignments: More commonly, the assignment of the intellectual property rights to the business owner engaging a brand developer is implied.
+Implied Assignments.
+More commonly, the assignment of the of the intellectual property rights to the business owner engaging a brand developer is implied.
 However, given the potential impact of conditions of the intellectual property that can shift at a moment's notice without an express assignment - such as licensing fees - there is no reason for a business owner who is engaging a brand developer to leave such potentially detrimental consequences to chance.
-The business owner can easily address the ownership and use of the intellectual property with a straightforward express assignment agreement that confirms that the intellectual property created by the brand developer is assigned to, and is owned by, the business owner.
-That said, it is imperative for business owners to secure review of agreements and intellectual property assignments by a seasoned trademark attorney.
+The business owner can easily and efficiently address the ownership and use of the intellectual property with a straightforward express assignment agreement that confirms that the intellectual property created by the brand developer is assigned to, and is owned by, the business owner.
+That said, it is imperative for business owners to secure review of agreements and intellectual property assignments by a seasoned trademark attorney, which is a small investment that can help avoid significant expenditures in time and resources on disputes with brand developers similar to those now facing Dong Phuong.
 In short, business owners should invest in their intellectual property now, or expect to potentially pay later.

-Express assignments: In the absence of an assignment, the original author of the branding, including brand developers, may take the position that they own the trademarks and copyrightable elements that they were engaged and paid to create; and the business owner who has engaged and paid for the work in the first instance must continue to do so under a licence for as long as the business owner wants to use the intellectual property.
-Under such circumstances, the brand developers have superior bargaining power to dictate, demand, and change licensing fees and conditions.
+Express Assignments.
+In the absence of an assignment, the original author of the branding, including brand developers, may take the position that they own the trademarks and copyrightable elements that they were engaged and paid to create; and the business owner who has engaged and paid for the work in the first instance must continue to do so under a license for as long as the business owner wants to use the intellectual property.
+Under such circumstances, where it is unlikely that there were any upfront negotiations about ownership and use, license fees, terms, and other conditions, the brand developers have superior bargaining power to dictate, demand, and change licensing fees and conditions at their leisure.

-Takeaway: Even if engagement of the brand developer under an original scope of work includes an irrevocable, royalty-free licence, failure to secure ownership may still compromise the business owner's ownership and use of the intellectual property.
-For example, the brand developer may elect to license the same work to another company, or worse yet, to a business owner's competitor, weakening the brand and diminishing the business owner's intellectual property rights.
+Takeaway.
+Even if engagement of the brand developer under an original scope of work includes an irrevocable, royalty-free license, failure of the business owner to secure ownership may still compromise the business owner's ownership and use of the intellectual property.
+For example, the brand developer engaged to create the intellectual property may elect to license the same work to another company, or worse yet, the brand developer could license the intellectual property to a business owner's competitor, weakening the brand and diminishing the business owner's intellectual property rights and ability to protect and enforce the same.